I’ve been duped.

 You can see his lengthy record on this link at King County Superior Court website.

-On the last page of the document you’ll see that a bench warrant was issued for his arrest on December 14, 2014.
+King County issued a bench warrant for his arrest on December 14, 2014.

 He also has a questionable rescue called Rottweiler Twins Animal Rescue that, you guessed it, collects donations for his “rescue work.”
-The problem is the site isn’t legal because it isn’t registered in Washington and doesn’t contain all the information required to solicit donations, like an address.
+But the site isn’t legal because it isn’t registered in Washington and doesn’t contain all the information required to solicit donations.

 DON’T GIVE ANY MONEY TO BRETT BENNETT.